-- And if your auto-save mode is not turned on, there is no way you can escape the entire episode of retyping it all the way from the beginning again.
+- And if your auto-save mode is not turned on, there is no way you can escape the entire episode by retyping it all the way from the beginning again.

-- Saves you every time your gadget runs out of charge (you can never gain access to your note unless you have either shared or saved it online or get your battery recharged).
+- Saves you every time your gadget runs out of charge (you can never gain access to your note unless you have either shared or saved it online or gotten your battery recharged).

-- You can skip the need to open it (especially if it is a laptop which takes longer than flipping pages) whenever you urgently need to look at it.
+- You can skip the need to open it (especially if it is a laptop that takes longer than flipping pages) whenever you urgently need to look at it.